-Run this command to verify that the Sawtooth services are running:
+Verify that all the Sawtooth services are running.

 View Sawtooth Logs¶

-This command shows the output that would have been displayed on the console if you ran the components manually.
+Use the following command to see the log output that would have been displayed on the console if you ran the components manually.

 Additional logging output can be found in

 information, see Log Configuration File.

 If you need to stop or restart the Sawtooth services for any reason, use the following procedures.

 Stop Sawtooth Services¶